 Request a FREE LEV Site Assessment

+We are experts in workshop dust extraction.
 We’ll call to arrange a convenient time and date to visit your site.
 We’ll analyse your working processes, assess the substances used and the contaminants generated.
 We’ll work out how best to control the dust and fume in a way that’s in line with your COSHH risk assessment.
 Next, we’ll design you a comprehensive LEV system that adheres to HSG258 guidance and send this you to via email.

 We’ll do all this to ensure we fully understand your dust and fume extraction requirements and help you to provide a pollution-free workplace!